pldn/LDWizard-old/README.md

 `code`: Code of any kind will be added in the document between two "\`"-marks.
 For multi-line code this document uses "\`\`\`"-marks to start and stop a code-block.

 ### 1.3 Product Scope

+We distinguish between the generic **LD Wizard Interface** and various **LD Wizard Applications**.
+Each LD Wizard Application is a specific implementation of the LD Wizard Interface.

 The scope of the project is to create two working LDWizard tools, a hello-world LDWizard tool, and the cultural heritage LDWizard.
 The hello-world LDWizard will serve as basic testing tool for implementation of the advanced tooling needed for the second LDWizard.
 The hello-world LDWizard will also serve as a starting point for creating more specialized tooling for a specific domain.
 The hello-world LDWizard will be the product of the second milestone.
 The second LDWizard will be designed according to the specifications of the domain expert in the cultural heritage expert and will serve as a tool to transform excel sheets from the cultural heritage sector to Linked data.
 The cultural heritage LDWizard will be the product for the third milestone.
 The Software requirements as written in this document, are written for an uninstantiated LDWizard, unless specified otherwise.